Current Grantee Updates (click on cohort year to learn more)

 Rev. Dr. Shola Owabajo, “The Future of the Church: Raising the Next Generation of Leaders” (Redeemers University North America, Dallas, TX)

-In the context of the Redeemed Christian Church of God denomination, the purpose of this project is to gather evidence-based information about the church’s readiness to raise young leaders.
+Fall 2023: In the context of the Redeemed Christian Church of God denomination, the purpose of this project is to gather evidence-based information about the church’s readiness to raise young leaders.
 A rise in population is also observed among this subgroup.
 There is a multidimensional scope to the changes taking place in the world today.
 To remain relevant, the church needs to understand the trend and raise young leaders who can do so.
 By providing spiritual formation, spiritual mentorship, and the opportunity for visionary leadership, this project will lead to the development of a curriculum to help the church invest in and equip these cohorts.
-In the end, the church is envisioned as having a solid future and continuing to win souls and impact our community in accordance with the divine mandate.
+In the end, the church is envisioned as having a solid future and continuing to win souls and impact their community in accordance with the divine mandate.
 A convening was held in October 2023.
 An open-ended questionnaire was distributed, and a focus group discussion was hosted in order to begin data collection.
 This will help for future planning.

 Alexia Salvatierra, “The Joshua Project - Formation of Young Pastors for Muti-Racial/Ethnic/Cultural Collaboration” (Fuller Theological Seminary, Pasadena, CA)

-This project engages the leadership of Fuller Theological Seminary’s Center for Asian American Theology & Ministry (AAC), Centro Latino (CL), and Pannell Center for Black Church Studies (PC).
+Fall 2023: This project engages the leadership of Fuller Theological Seminary’s Center for Asian American Theology & Ministry (AAC), Centro Latino (CL), and Pannell Center for Black Church Studies (PC).
 Each are engaged in research projects with 18-25 year old Christian leaders in their respective communities/demographics.
-Building on this research, we will engage local pastors of color under the age of 45 to determine how they can break down the silos between their churches in order to facilitate multi-racial/ethnic/cultural collaboration for the benefit of the city.
+Building on this research, they will engage local pastors of color under the age of 45 to determine how they can break down the silos between their churches in order to facilitate multi-racial/ethnic/cultural collaboration for the benefit of the city.
 We will carry out individual interviews and focus groups.

-We seek to understand (1) the changing needs and assets of the Asian, Hispanic and African American communities in the greater Los Angeles area (2) the current response of ethnic congregations to their context (3) the barriers that stand in the way of collaborative community ministry between primarily Asian, Hispanic and Black clergy and congregations, (4) the potential for identifying common community concerns and for supporting each other’s concerns, and (5) how Fuller’s ethnic centers could support these leaders and their churches in collaborating in community ministry.
+They seek to understand (1) the changing needs and assets of the Asian, Hispanic and African American communities in the greater Los Angeles area (2) the current response of ethnic congregations to their context (3) the barriers that stand in the way of collaborative community ministry between primarily Asian, Hispanic and Black clergy and congregations, (4) the potential for identifying common community concerns and for supporting each other’s concerns, and (5) how Fuller’s ethnic centers could support these leaders and their churches in collaborating in community ministry.

 Dr. Virginia Ward, “Spiritual Formation Practices in Multicultural Contexts” (Center for Urban Ministerial Education, Gordon Conwell Seminary, Boston, MA)

-CUME’s mission is to provide a contextualized theological education for urban practitioners.
-We partner with and are informed by the local church as a training partner.
+Fall 2023: CUME’s mission is to provide a contextualized theological education for urban practitioners.
+They partner with and are informed by the local church as a training partner.
 This grant would enable CUME to design its programs for institutional learning that would elevate how we engage the ministry needs of the city and the spiritual formation of ministry leaders in the current, critically evolving context.
 Specifically, this planning grant would enable CUME to investigate and design for that context and thereby refine its equipping of urban leaders through focus groups with key stakeholders.

 2022-23